jgergic/gooddata.github.com/_posts/2010-12-10-migration-to-gooddata-cl-1.2.md

 **Changed Commands:**

-* `UseDateDimension` now supports time (`includeTime = <true | false>`), you need to use `<datetime>true</datetime>` element in your XML config to activate this and you must use `TransferData` command to load the time portion of the date dimension - see the XML and cmd files of [Forex example](https://github.com/gooddata/GoodData-CL/tree/master/cli-distro/examples/forex).
+* `UseDateDimension` now supports time (`includeTime = <true | false>`), you need to use the `<datetime>true</datetime>` element in your XML config to activate this and you must use `TransferData` command to load the time portion of the date dimension - see the XML and cmd files of [Forex example](https://github.com/gooddata/GoodData-CL/tree/master/cli-distro/examples/forex).
-* support for `<dataType>` key directly in your [XML model]({{ site.root }}/gooddata-cl/xml-config.html)
+* support for the `<dataType>` key directly in your [XML schema]({{ site.root }}/gooddata-cl/xml-config.html)
 * new `IDENTITY` datatype creates a new column with a unique ID for each row of your dataset.
 It creates the ID as an MD5 hash of the whole row.
 * `DATE` format supports time, [see more]({{ site.root }}/gooddata-cl/xml-config.html)

 **Renamed Commands:**
 We've simplified/consolidated names of the CL tool commands.
-Old names are still working, however will be deprecated in the future:
+Old names are still working, however they will be deprecated in the future:

 * `Load*` -> `Use*`
 * `DropProject` -> `DeleteProject`